syu36/data-vis-final/index.md

 <script src="https://d3js.org/d3.v7.min.js"></script>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/d3-legend/2.25.6/d3-legend.js"></script>

-Board games have been around and enjoyed for millenia.
+Board games date back a very long time.
 The very first board game was quite possibly a dice game from around 5000BC, found at the Başur Höyük burial mound in southeast Turkey.
 In Ancient Egypt, Senet (~3000BC) was popular amongst pharaohs.
 Other games in ancient times include, but are not limited to Backgammon (~2000BC) from Mesopotamia, Go (~2000BC) from China,